kehantan/labbook/docs/assays/plaque.rst

     Heat until the agarose melts and boils, but do not let agarose bubble for too long, as it will evaporate the water content in the agarose.
 Let the agarose bubbling for 1 or 2 seconds should be sufficient.

 #.
-In a 15 ml centrifuge tube, add 9 ml of 2% DMEM and 1 ml of agarose.
+In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose.

     Mix the agarose and 2% DMEM by repeating pipette.
+You can also invert the tube few times to mix the agarose and media.

 #.
-Remove the media with diluted virus from 6 well plate.
+Remove existing media from the 6 well plate.

+    Don't use serological pipette for this step.
+Use a regular pipette with pipette tips.

 #.
 Wash the cells 2 times with PBS.
 #.
 Dispense 1.5 mL of agarose mixture into each well.
 #.
 Leave the 6 well plate in room temperature for 10 to 15 mins.